Alcohol Addiction Counselling Auckland

-Do you feel compelled to drink even though you don’t want to?
+Alcohol addiction counselling can help you you feel compelled to drink even though you don’t want to?
 Or even when you know drinking might offer some short-term relief but longer-term negative consequences?
 If using a substance, whether it is drugs, alcohol, food, shopping, gambling, to change feelings, then it may quickly result in relationship issues, financial issues and mental health issues.
 With counselling, hypnotherapy and NLP, we can examine underlying reasons for using alcohol, break free of old patters of behaviour and create the changes you want to experience.

 Why should I go to alcohol addiction counselling?